peetw/foundation_postgres/wal_archiving.md

 ## Transaction logging (WAL)

-WAL Writer writes at each commit.
+WAL Writer process writes at each commit.
 WAL protects the database (durability).
 WAL logs are stored as a set of 16 MB segments.
 The process of switching from one WAL segment to another is called a _log switch_.